pnp/cli-microsoft365/docs/docs/cmd/spo/hubsite/hubsite-data-get.md

 ## Remarks

-!!! attention
-    This command is based on a SharePoint API that is currently in preview and is subject to change once the API reached general availability.

 By default, the hub site data is returned from the server's cache.
 To refresh the data with the latest updates, use the `-f, --forceRefresh` option.
 Use this option, if you just made changes and need to see them right away.